Success Coaching Element

 Start by having your client identify a specific goal they want to reach in their business.

-Is this belief helping or hurting their ability to reach their goal?
+Is this belief helping or hurting your ability to reach this goal?

 If the belief is hurting their ability to reach their goal, then go deeper.
 Help them identify the difference between their own thoughts and beliefs... and what is actually going on in their outer world.